bugi00/HTB-writeups/README.md

 The goal of this repository is to understand vulnerabilities and attack paths, not just reproduce solutions.

-Each writeup follows a structured approach:
+Each writeup focuses on reasoning and follows a structured approach:

-- Enumeration
+* Enumeration
-- Analysis
+* Analysis
-- Exploitation
+* Exploitation
-- Flag Retrieval
+* Flag Retrieval
-- Root Cause
+* Root Cause

 ---